Elastic Context: Encoding Elasticity for Data-driven Models of Textiles: Elastic Context for Data-Driven Models

 \section{Elastic Context for Data-Driven Models}

-To account for the wide range of possible elastic responses that textiles may have, we learn a graph-based dynamics prediction model conditioned on information about the textile elasticity - \emph{Elastic Context} (EC), using a GNN.
+To account for the wide range of possible elastic responses that textiles may have, we learn a graph-based dynamics prediction model using a GNN, which we condition on information about the textile elasticity - \emph{Elastic Context} (EC).